 Facing an unplanned pregnancy humbled me beyond anything other experience in my life.
-I never had any close encounters with adoption before this, so my journey to adoption seems confusing.
+I never had any close encounters with adoption before this, so my adoption journey seems confusing.
 The further I got into the pregnancy, however, the clearer it became that this sweet boy was not to be raised by me.

-Being a single mother isn’t ideal, while it’s possible and I know many people who are single parents (and wonderful at being a single parents) I couldn’t help but think this child needed two.
+Being a single mother isn’t ideal, while it’s possible and I know many people who are single parents (and wonderful at being a single parent) I couldn’t help but think this child needed two.

 Another point of view, if the birth father decided to accept responsibility and co-parent (marriage was out of the question), my child would live in a broken home.
 I didn’t know the birth father very well, but I knew enough about him to know that his lifestyle was not compatible with caring for a child.
 If he played his cards right, I wouldn’t have a choice and would have to allow my child to be raised by him.

 Less logical, but just as important, was how I felt about it all.
 I didn’t have any close connection to adoption before I became a birth mom.

 I walked into the agency soon after learning I was pregnant.
 This agency does more than adoption, they help single and pregnant women.
 I walked in looking for help, they helped me find an ObGyn, get health insurance, food in my cupboards, counseling.
 They helped.

 Soon, they recommended I attend a weekly group counseling of other single and pregnant women or women who have previously been single and pregnant.
 I wasn’t alone, for the first time I felt like people understood what I was feeling.
 Adoption became the more and more obvious choice.
 So allow me to tell you why it was right for me.